uk-gov-mirror/DFE-Digital.get-into-teaching-content/content/returning-to-teaching.md

 If you’re unsure about taking on a teacher role at this time, [consider applying to tutor or mentor through the National Tutoring Programme](https://nationaltutoring.org.uk/).

-## If you've been out of teaching for a while
+## If you've been out of teaching for some time

 There’s lots you can do to re-familiarise yourself with teaching.
 For example, you can: